sjl/.plan/README.markdown

 That `libgnutls28-dev` is important.

-Did another Rosalind problem.
-This one was pretty easy, but it was good to get back into the swing of things.
+Did another couple of Rosalind problems.
+They were pretty easy, but it was good to get back into the swing of things, and I came up with some nice utils that make them pretty clean.